scwood/lurch/README.md

 # Streams

-Streams is a simple python script that will list the top 25 streams on twitch by popularity in your terminal.
+Streams is a simple python script that will list the top 25 streams currently live on twitch.tv, sorted by popularity.
 When combined with [livestreamer](https://livestreamer.readthedocs.org/en/latest/) it can provide a seamless twitch experience all from the terminal.

 Requires python 3+ and [requests](http://docs.python-requests.org/en/latest/).

 ```
 brew install python3